Nyaran/testlink-xmlrpc/README.md

 ````

 ## Disclaimer
 The development of this project is completely separated from TestLink development.
-So please, before open any issue here o in TestLink issue tracker, make sure you are opening the ticket in the right place.
+So please, before open any issue here or in TestLink issue tracker, make sure you are opening the ticket in the right place.